opengisch/pum/README.md

 ## History

-Pum has been developped to solve issues encountered in the [QWAT](https://github.com/qwat) and [QGEP](https://github.com/QGEP/QGEP) project, which are open source Geographic Information System for network management based on [QGIS](http://qgis.org/fr/site/).
+Pum has been developed to solve issues encountered in the [QWAT](https://github.com/qwat) and [QGEP](https://github.com/QGEP/QGEP) project, which are open source Geographic Information System for network management based on [QGIS](http://qgis.org/fr/site/).
 QWAT already developed a dedicated migration tool, allowing to both work on the data model using git AND use delta file for migrations.
 QGEP needed something also so the group decided to make a more generic tool, yet a simple one to handle that.

 ## Command line